falcosecurity/falco-website/content/en/docs/setup/packages.md

 {{% /pageinfo %}}

 {{% pageinfo color="warning" %}}
-**RHEL 8 / UBI 8 users:** Starting from Falco 0.42, you may need to set the `LD_PRELOAD` environment variable due to a glibc compatibility issue:
+**RHEL 8 / UBI 8 users running Falco 0.42 through 0.44.x:** On systems with glibc older than 2.34, the bundled container plugin may fail to load with `undefined symbol: __res_search`.
+Container plugin 0.7.2 fixes this issue, and Falco 0.45.0 bundles a fixed version.
+The following workaround is only needed for affected older installations:

 ```shell
 LD_PRELOAD=/lib64/libresolv.so.2 falco
 ```

-When using systemd, you can add this to your service override or edit the unit file to include `Environment="LD_PRELOAD=/lib64/libresolv.so.2"`.
+When using systemd, add `Environment="LD_PRELOAD=/lib64/libresolv.so.2"` to a service override.
+After upgrading to Falco 0.45.0 or a container plugin version of 0.7.2 or newer, you can remove this workaround.
 {{% /pageinfo %}}

 ### `zypper` (openSUSE) {#install-with-zypper}